-The Chapel Choir is mixed, and usually has 20-25 members.
-The College Chapel, the Old Library, and the auditorium in the Queen’s Building provide the main venues for rehearsals and concerts.
+Emmanuel College has a long musical tradition, benefiting from the generous endowments of various former members which provide funds for College awards, music lessons and concerts by students and professional musicians.
+Opportunities for music-making at the College are many and varied, overseen by our Director of Music.
+The Music Society runs a choir, jazz band and orchestra.
+Another important aspect of the College’s musical life is the Chapel Choir.
+This is a mixed choir which sings for two services each week as well as at special College occasions.
+The College Chapel, the Old Library, and the auditorium in the Queen’s Building provide excellent venues for rehearsals and concerts.
 The Chapel Organ (34 stops) is one of the finest tracker-action instruments in Cambridge, built in 1988 by Kenneth Jones within the restored and extended 17th-century case.
-The College also owns a new Steinway Model B grand piano (housed in the Queen’s Building), a Bösendorfer grand piano, and a two-manual harpsichord made by Milan Misina of Oxford.
-For long practice sessions, three soundproof rooms, each housing an upright piano, are available.
+The College also owns a new Steinway grand piano, a Bösendorfer grand piano, and a two-manual harpsichord made by Milan Misina of Oxford.
+Three soundproof rooms, each housing an upright piano, are available for practice sessions.
 In addition, music students are provided with pianos in their own rooms.

-|Standard Offer:||A-level - A*AA; IB - 776 at Higher Level, 41 points overall; Advanced Highers: AAA; other exam systems.
+|A-level - A*AA; IB - 776 at Higher Level, 42 points overall; Advanced Highers: A1A2A2; other exam systems.

 |A-level (or equivalent) Music.
-Please note: ABRSM Grade 8 Theory may be accepted as a substitute for A-level (or equivalent) Music.
+Please note: ABRSM Grade 8 Theory at Merit and above may be accepted as a substitute for A-level (or equivalent) Music.

 |Further details are available on the Department's website.

 Candidates should normally expect two interviews.
-The interviews will take place during the period Monday 4 - Wednesday 13 December 2017.
+The interviews will take place during the period Monday 4 - Wednesday 13 December 2023.
 Specific subject dates will be emailed to applicants in November.